Generalization of Laughlin's Theory for the Fractional Quantum Hall Effect: Construction of the non-Laughlin States from a Laughlin State

 By the increase of $q$ flux into the Laughlin state at $\nu = 1/m$, the CLC will have $q$ fewer electrons and the $q$ expelled electrons situating in ${\cal H}_2^\ast$ interact among themselves.
 When $q$ become $N/2$, the CLC will have $N/2$ electrons and the remaining electrons will strongly interact in ${\cal H}_2^\ast$.
-These electrons will be benefited to form a CLC by the increment of one more unit of flux and the coherent superposition between these two coupled CLCs will form a condensate at the filling factors $\nu_2^- = \frac{2}{2(m+1)-1}$ whose ground state wave function will have angular momentum $M_{\nu_2^-} = \frac{N}{2}[\frac{N}{\nu_2^-} - (m-1)]$.
-The explicit wave function for these states
+These electrons will be benefited to form a CLC, because of the commensuration of flux required for a CLC, by the increment of one more unit of flux and the coherent superposition between these two coupled CLCs will form a condensate at the filling factors $\nu_{2,m}^- = 2/[2(m+1)-1]$.
+The explicit wave functions for these states can be constructed, following Eq.(\ref{wfn_qh}), as